 In 2010, a BioBlitz that targeted amphibians confirmed an evolution-related hypothesis worthy of the Galápagos Islands.
 Scientists have long known that the newts living in the lake look different from newts elsewhere, with dark undersides rather than the typical orange coloration.
-Samples gathered during last year’s BioBlitz indicate why: Isolated within the caldera, the so-called Mazama newts have diverged genetically from newts found in ponds elsewhere in the same park.
+Samples gathered during 2010’s BioBlitz indicate why: Isolated within the caldera, the so-called Mazama newts have diverged genetically from newts found in ponds elsewhere in the same park.

 “Citizen scientists—K-through-12 students all the way up through retirees—were able to help us understand the diversity of amphibians,” says Andrew Ray, former science coordinator at Crater Lake Science and Learning Center.
 “Those results demonstrate that discovery is still occurring at Crater Lake today.”